Listen to this article

 If you’re anything like me, you’ve noticed your dominant leg or arm compensating for your stroke-affected side during exercise.

-To prevent this, unilateral training, or training one side at a time, can be helpful.
+To prevent this, unilateral training, or training one side at a time, might be helpful.

 Exercises for Stroke Survivors

 These days, I don’t go to a gym as much as I did pre-stroke.
-Instead, I prefer exercising outside at the local park and doing other outdoor activities, such as slacklining, but the gym is essential in the wintertime for getting out of the house.
+I prefer exercising outside at the local park and doing other outdoor activities, such as slacklining, but during the wintertime, going to the gym is essential for getting out of the house.

-While I may never know if those 50-pound dumbbells are the same weights I was holding when I had my stroke, it’s a huge relief to use them again now five years post-stroke.
+While I may never know if those 50-pound dumbbells are the same weights I was holding when I had my stroke, it’s a huge relief to once again be using them now nearly five years post-stroke.

 It took a lot longer than I hoped, but with some patience and a little help from workout strategies like myo-reps and unilateral training, I’m once again confident working out in the gym.